Beginners and newcomers to DaVinci Resolve (versions 18.5, 18, 17, etc.) always wonder if Resolve can record the screen or capture video.

 - Select FPS value based on your needs.
 If you are planning for 30 FPS, then select 30 only.

 Don’t select “Either 60 or 30, but prefer 60 when possible” or “Either 60 or 30, but prefer high resolution”.
 Because selecting these can lead to variable frame rate issues, which can result in audio-video out-of-sync issues in DaVinci Resolve.

 Best OBS Recording Settings for DaVinci Resolve

-There are few settings in OBS that needs to be set right, if not :
+There are a few settings in OBS that need to be set right, if not :

 - Can cause out-of-sync or media offline issue

 - Will not be able to import footage into Resolve.

 After launching, click on the “File” > “Settings” .
 The “Settings” window will be displayed.
 This is where you update the settings so that your recording works well with DaVinci Resolve.

 - Under the “Recording” section, for “Recording Format,” the default setting will be “mkv”.
 But Davinci Resolve doesn’t support “.mkv”.